HGlass07/History-Quiz/README.md

 - Allow easy navigation of the site
 - Ensure a degree of 're-playability' by making each play-through unique, and providing a different end result depending on score

+**User-stories:**
+First-time user:
+- As a first time user, I want to be presented with a site layout where it is immediately clear what the site's purpose is
+- I want to be presented with a quiz whose content is engaging and challenging, and where there is a potential for learning new information
+- I want to be able to see immediate feedback on my answers, with a visual cue informing if my answer was correct or not, as well as total score displayed at the end

+Returning user:
+- As a returning user, I want my experience of the quiz to be different to the first time
+- I want to be able to use information I have gained from previous playthroughs to increase my score and alter the quiz outcome

 --------------

 ## Design: